-We remain fully operational, with our business continuing to support all of our clients.
-Given the current situation with COVID-19 (Coronavirus), we continue to monitor and follow Government guidance whist implementing a number of key measures:
+Throughout the pandemic, we have remained fully operational, with our business continuing to support all of our clients.
+We continue to monitor and follow Government guidance and will introduce measures as and when necessary.

 - Visiting site safely

-We are continuing to visit sites when required, whilst observing government advice on public transport.
+We are continuing to visit sites when required.
 PPE has been provided to all our people to use on site, and replacement PPE can be requested at any time.

-In line with the latest Government advice to stay at home, we have restricted access to our offices and advised our people to work from home.
-Individuals are only permitted to access the offices should there be a specific need that cannot reasonably be met at home.
-To ensure we are fully COVID compliant, each person has been provided with an ‘office pack’ outlining the safety measures in place.
+Our offices are open in line with the latest Government advice.
+We are requesting our people to take a lateral flow test before coming in and to check their temperature on arrival.
+Each person has been provided with an ‘office pack’ outlining the safety measures in place.
 We are also tracking who attends the office and when, so in the event of someone testing positive we can easily take the necessary steps to track and trace within the business.
+Meetings can now take place in the office as well.

 - Our people working remotely with full system communications